Relations with the United Nations

 Small arms and light weapons

 NATO supports the implementation of the UN Programme of Action to Prevent, Combat and Eradicate the Illicit Trade in Small Arms and Light Weapons (SALW), adopted in July 2001 by nearly 150 countries, including all NATO member states.
 The Alliance also participates in UN experts’ meetings and review conferences.
-The NATO/EAPC Ad Hoc Working Group on SALW and Mine Action as well as the Trust Fund mechanism were established in 1999 to support partner countries in implementing provisions of the Ottawa Convention (also known as the Antipersonnel Mine Ban Convention).
+The NATO/EAPC Ad Hoc Working Group on SALW and Mine Action provides a key forum for sharing information with organisations such as the UN to enhance coordination and avoid duplication of work.
+NATO’s Trust Fund mechanism was established in 1999 to support partner countries in implementing provisions of the Ottawa Convention (also known as the Antipersonnel Mine Ban Convention) and now extends to areas including the disposal of ammunition, small arms and defence reform.
 Moreover, NATO supports nations in implementing the Arms Trade Treaty that entered into force in December 2014 through training and application of standards.

 NATO has also worked closely with UN agencies to develop international standards for ammunition life-cycle management, such as the International Ammunition Technical Guidelines.
-The Alliance also strives to support regional and sub-regional efforts with the UN and partners beyond the EAPC area in managing SALW, ammunition, explosive remnants of war.
+NATO has published guidelines on gender mainstreaming in the area of SALW based on standards developed by the UN under the International Small Arms Control Standards and UNSCR 1325.
+The Alliance also strives to support regional and sub-regional efforts with the UN and partners beyond the EAPC area in managing SALW, ammunition and explosive remnants of war.
 In this context, NATO developed some capacities through its Science for Peace and Security Programme.

 NATO also cooperates with the UN in support of disaster-relief operations.
 Through the Euro-Atlantic Disaster Response Coordination Centre (EADRCC), NATO coordinates consequence-management efforts with UN and other bodies and shares information on disaster assistance.
 All the EADRCC’s tasks are performed in close cooperation with the UN Office for the Coordination of Humanitarian Affairs (UN OCHA), which retains the primary role in the coordination of international disaster-relief operations.